 Have a great class!

-3. SBS has zero tolerance for any acts of verbal harassment or physical aggression.
+SBS has zero tolerance for any acts of verbal harassment, cyber harassment, or physical aggression.
 Upon any allegations of such behavior, SBS will inquire of the parties involved and remind them that such behavior is not acceptable.
 Depending upon the severity and persistence of the situation, SBS reserves the right to take additional action necessary to attempt to ensure that a student who is behaving inappropriately does not cause further problems.
-Actions available to SBS include, but are not limited to, requesting further information from the students or parents about the incident(s), requiring a conference with the students and parents, suspension from class, and in the most drastic instances, expulsion from the school.
+Actions available to SBS include, but are not limited to, requesting further information from the students or parents about the incident(s), requiring a conference with the students and parents, suspension from class, withholding a solo role, being prohibited from performing in studio productions, and in the most drastic instances, expulsion from the school.